 PhD, University of California, Berkeley, Haas School of Business, 1994; BA, University of California, Los Angeles, 1986

-Research and consulting involve the influence of emotions and emotional intelligence on work behavior, organizational culture and organizational culture change, team behavior, executives and their management teams.
+The focus of Professor Barsade’s research expertise, speaking and consulting practice is emotional intelligence, organizational culture, unconscious bias, teamwork, leadership and organizational change.
 Dr. Barsade has been engaged as a speaker or consultant to numerous large corporations across myriad industries such as Cisco, Coca Cola, Coldwell Banker, Comcast, Deloitte, Del Monte, Estee Lauder, Google, Hertz, Hitachi, IBM, KPMG, Lincoln Financial, Magna PowerTrain, Merrill Lynch, the NBA, the NFL, Office Depot, Penske, State Farm Insurance, Sunoco, US Trust, and Wyndham Worldwide; health care and biopharma organizations such as GlaxoSmithKline, Novartis and Penn Medicine; public and not for profit corporations such as the OECD, World Economic Forum and the United Nations; as well as to small entrepreneurial organizations.
-The focus of her research expertise, speaking and consulting practice is emotional intelligence, organizational culture, leadership, organizational change and teamwork.

 Wharton: 2003-present.
 Previous appointment: Yale University